spesml/spesml.github.io/3_Plugin/6_logical_viewpoint.md

       ![Select Diagram](/images/logical_viewpoint/create_diagram_select.png){:class="img-responsive"}

 4. Another dialog will open that lets you choose, which elements of the selected components you immediately want to display in the new diagram.
-For our components this means that we can select which of the interfaces we want to see represented in the diagram.
+For our components, this means that we can select which of the interfaces we want to see represented in the diagram.
 Keep all of them selected and click *OK*:

       ![Create Diagram Ports](/images/logical_viewpoint/create_diagram_ports.png){:class="img-responsive"}